 The second module, “Audit Key Screens in Your Web App,” identifies key screens of your app and provides a usability checklist for each screen.
 Learn about the four key components the ideal screen needs, and how to define and address the biggest UX challenges with each of these.

-The final module, “Plan for Improvements,” helps the user plan for UX improvements and identify the next steps you need to take to continue upgrading the experience for users.
+The final module, “Plan for Improvements,” helps the user plan for UX improvements and identify the next steps they need to take to continue upgrading the experience for users.

 While this is ambitious for just an hour-long course, Portman delivers brilliantly in providing a way to assess your current UX and spot areas for improvement, while avoiding errors such as making your design too efficient.